andychiare/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 For more examples, take a look at our [rules repository](https://github.com/auth0/rules) on Github.
 Every single one comes from a real-world customer use case.

 > **"Every event in the life cycle of the user can be expressed through code and in that way we can support any backend out there in a flash.
 No matter how customers encrypt or hash passwords; whatever they do is supported because they can provide the details using custom code."**<br />
-> Sandrino di Mattia - Engineering Lead
+> Sandrino Di Mattia - Engineering Lead

 ## Summary

 Serverless Extensibility is a logical extension to Webhooks.
+It has taken us four years of experimentation and refinement, and the resulting Webtask platform is a success that empowers our field engineers to close deals, simplifies our core architecture and delights our customers.

 We have created a product call [Auth0 Extend](https://auth0.com/extend/) based on the pattern that allows other SaaS companies to offer it from their products quickly.

 When [Jeff Lindsay](https://twitter.com/progrium) was introduced to Extend he certainly felt we were on to something.
 Jeff was the person who coined the phrase [Webhook](http://progrium.com/blog/2007/05/03/web-hooks-to-revolutionize-the-web/), which has become ubiquitous on the web as a way to offer extension points from applications online.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">This was the whole point of pushing webhooks in 2007.
 Literally built this as a prototype. <a href="https://t.co/Wyoz0qXO9P">https://t.co/Wyoz0qXO9P</a></p>&mdash; Jeff Lindsay (@progrium) <a href="https://twitter.com/progrium/status/864588610858881029?ref_src=twsrc%5Etfw">May 16, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+If you are interested in giving it a [try](https://auth0.com/extend/try?umt_source=extend_blog&umt_medium=utility-bar-try&umt_campaign=extend_blog), you can start today for free.
+Feel free to [contact us](https://auth0.com/extend/#support) if you have any questions.